serokell/blog-posts/typescript-for-haskellers/article.md

 }
 ```

-Now let's implement `lookup` function which for key value pairs array and specific key will return the value associated with this key or `undefined`.
+Now let's implement a `lookup` function, which for an array of key-value pairs and a specific key will return the value associated with this key or `undefined`.
 We can write it polymorph passing comparator class which implements `Eq` for the key type.

 ```typescript
 const lookup = <T, K extends Eq<T>, V>(cmp: K, k: T, mp: [T, V][]): V | undefined => {
   let result: V | undefined;